 In theory this is far from controversial; and books and films and real-life stories abound where children have flourished in changed circumstances.
 From Dickens’ to Roald Dahl we are drawn to tales where children are victims of their environments; and a light in the darkness transforms their lives.
 Anne of Green Gables is a classic where Anne’s behaviour is troublesome because the grown-ups treat her poorly and a move to Green Gables and a gentle kindness from Matthew combined with the countryside and sea air makes all the difference.
 She is still ‘spirited’ – that is her personality.
 But how that ‘spiritedness’ is interpreted and understood is something Lucy Maud Montgomery had a sophisticated insight into back in 1908 – an era when children should be ‘seen and not heard’.

 Despite this, the dominant narrative in today’s society is that ‘distressed’ or ‘troubled’ children need ‘therapy’ to fix their problems.
 This article examines what this belief may be rooted in; and how potentially damaging it is for children; and for society as a whole.
-It will refer to a number of ‘elephants in the room’, by way of drawing attention to issues we really need to start talking about if we are to stem the tide and begin to address the mental health of future generations.
+It will refer to a number of ‘elephants in the room’, by way of drawing attention to issues we really need to start talking about if we are to stem the tide and begin to address the mental health and well-being of future generations.

 The first elephant in the room is the inappropriateness of transposing an Adult Mental Health model of service provision onto children’s services.
 Adults are very different to children.
-They present themselves for therapy; and they have some agency and autonomy to change their world.
+They present themselves for therapy; and they have at least some agency and autonomy to change their world.
 Indeed, many therapeutic approaches have at their heart an aim to empower the individual to take control of their lives – firstly by providing insight into how their difficulties arose; and secondly by taking action to make changes.
 A child’s ability to do this is much more limited.

 It is also a potentially damaging message to give a child that; even though their difficulties have arisen because of things happening in their environment; it is their responsibility to make changes.
 Take, for example, bullying.
 Of course, it is important for a child to have an adult they can confide in; and perhaps individual therapy can have a role in helping them to understand it’s not their fault and provide strategies to cope when the bullying happens.
 However, the most powerfully therapeutic response that can happen for a child is for the adult to enact that the bullying is not acceptable; and take action to make it stop.
 In environments where this reliably happens as a matter of course is therapy really necessary?
 Far better for there to be an anti-bullying champion identified within the school who is there to listen, and responsible for developing a plan to help tackle the problem.